-Lack of education and support, as well as following outdated advice from elder generations can lead to parents ‘abusing the bottle’.
+Lack of education, being stupid, being selfish, as well as following outdated advice from elder generations can lead to parents ‘abusing the bottle’.
 Read on to discover why putting anything other than breastmilk or formula in your baby’s bottle is not only dangerous; it also makes you look like a prick.

 Tea in Babies Bottles